 Many cities are home to a large number of young adults who have not finished school, and lack a clear pathway to do so.
-In response, a growing number of cities have put specific strategies in place for these youth.
+In response, a growing number of cities have put specific strategies in place for youth and young adults aged 16 to 24.
 These efforts include the establishment of one-stop reengagement centers or virtual equivalents that offer a range of services, including referrals to school completion options and support to re-enroll.

 As the Reengagement Network hub, NLC assists cities in exploring and pursuing reengagement policy and programming through:

 - Technical assistance for strategy and goal setting